kangli-bionic/prep-step-2/README.md

 # App Academy Prep - Step 2

-Welcome to JumpStart's intermediate Track!
-We're excited to help you learn about more advanced topics in the ruby programming language.
+Welcome to the second phase of App Academy Prep!
+During step 2, we'll learn about more advanced topics in the ruby programming language.
+We'll then use these new tools to write cleaner, shorter methods and tackle harder problems!

 ---
 # Pre-Curriculum